 An interesting point that has to be mentioned here is that Jed Davies and his blog was an inspiration to us and our Tactical Analysis category.
 His content remains a benchmark for us as we strive to further improve this site.

 Jed Davies is also soon publishing a book “The Tiki Taka Handbook”.
+Self publishing opportunities are more abundant than you’d first think, meaning although this will take time and effort, it is not an impossible feat for someone to do.
 He has researched and interviewed various coaches to compile this book that aims to provide football coaches and managers a source for coaching, training & tactical plans.

 This concept of ‘form follows process’ really came out from a non-football related discussion; the type of conversation where your mind begins to wander elsewhere (and typically to football!).
 The extremely popular and celebrated architect, Mick Pearce, has gone about his career designing buildings that attempt to adapt to the environment he designs for and has recently ‘declared war’ on the popular design approach of ‘form follows function’ in architecture.
 So put short, Pearce believes architecture should be designed around the processes rather than functions – a building that adapts for the occupants within, rather than the occupants becoming the agent of change.

 My belief is that football tactics should looks towards this way of thinking as inspiration.
 It is this train of thought that would look to adapt a tactical approach and/or formation rather than look to change player profile (subbing a player).
 You might argue that at the elite end of football we already see this – but in reality, how many managers would completely adapt the way they play to confront issues put forward by an opposition?
 I would argue that in today’s game, Manchester United are the most successful at adapting their approach and have had the biggest influence on helping me find my own approach as a coach.